-- maintaining national export controls on items listed in the Control Lists; - exchanging, on a voluntary basis, information that enhances transparency on arms transfers, as well as on sensitive dual-use goods and technologies; - for items in Munitions list exchanging information every six months on deliveries to non-participating states of conventional arms; - for items in the Dual-Use List notifying all licences denied to non-participating states, on an aggregate basis, twice per year; - for items in the List of Sensitive Items and the List of Very Sensitive Items, notifying all licences denied to non-participating states on an individual basis and all licenses issued to non-participating states, on an aggregate basis, twice per year; - notifying Participating States of an approval of a licence which has been denied by another Participating State for an essentially identical transaction during the last three years (undercut notification).
+- For items in the List of Sensitive Items and the List of Very Sensitive Items, notifying all licences denied to non-participating states on an individual basis and all licenses issued to nonparticipating states, on an aggregate basis, twice per year; - Notifying Participating States of an approval of a licence which has been denied by another Participating State for an essentially identical transaction during the last three years (undercut notification).
 The decision to transfer or deny transfer of any item is the sole responsibility of each Participating State.